 If after a couple of months there is little change or the hemangioma is proliferating slowly it is possible that observation should go on for a couple more months.

 On the other hand, if the lesion dramatically changes, the baby would be seen earlier and other options should be considered.

 Oral or systemic steroids are used for rapidly proliferating lesions in a cosmetically sensitive area or one causing functional impairment.

 The rare lesions that are life-threatening or do not respond to propranolol are always treated with steroids and, occasionally, other medicines.
-Due to steroid side effects, the use of this medicine is carefully monifored.
-Steroids are very effective for slowing the proliferation of these lesions and buying time for other options.
+Due to steroid side effects, the use of this medicine is carefully monitored.

 Traditionally, lesions around the eye have been treated with these injections though surgery is often a better option, in our opinion.

 The goal of laser treatments is to completely remove the lesion, set the stage for further treatments, treat complications or treat the inevitable broken blood vessels (telangiectasias) left behind as a hemangioma involutes.